 (3) Reasoning well.

 Instead, we need to have some basic strategies in place and then use our reason to make wise decisions.
-If we are trying one form of discipline that isn’t seeing results, we need to weigh, test + measure, and be willing to come up with something new.
+If we are trying one form of discipline that doesn’t work, we can simply choose another strategy and see how that goes.

 (4) Disciplinary tools.